 Daily and monthly active users

 Active users are those who launch your app often and perform actions in it.
-This number should grow each month.
-If you see that it’s lagging, you need to take action.
-Push notifications and marketing activities are good ways to increase this number and make your app more popular.
+This number should grow each month (and cost per acquisition should be lower).
+If you see that it’s lagging, you need to take action and adjust your marketing strategy.
+Push notifications and marketing activities are good ways to increase this number and make your app more popular in app stores.

 - Your app crashes or lags